-The countercyclical capital buffer enhances institutions' resilience and reduces the likelihood of financial crises.
-Releasing the buffer during times of stress gives institutions capacity to lend money during a financial cycle downturn, thereby mitigating its impact on the real economy.
-When deciding to impose the buffer, the financial cycle position is considered, as is the buffer's expected impact on credit growth which is determined, among other things, by the scope of the increase in capital requirements which must take place as a result of the decision.
+The countercyclical capital buffer enhances institutions' resilience and can reduce the severity of financial crises.
+Releasing the buffer during times of stress gives institutions capacity to lend during a financial cycle downturn, thereby mitigating its impact on the real economy.
+When deciding to impose the buffer, indicators of cyclical systemic risk are considered.

-The buffer rate is generally set between 0 and 2.5% of total risk exposure amount but can be set higher under special circumstances.
-Institutions shall disclose information in relation to their compliance of the requirement for a countercyclical capital buffer in accordance with Article 440 of Regulation (EU) No 575/2013, cf. Article 89 of Regulation No 233/2017, and Commission Delegated Regulation (EU) 2015/1555, cf. Rules No 506/2017.
+EKKI I GIIOI The buffer rate is generally set between 0 and 2.5% of total risk exposure amount but can be set higher under special circumstances.
+Institutions shall disclose information in relation to their compliance of the requirement for a countercyclical capital buffer in accordance with Article 440 of Regulation (EU) No 575/2013, cf. Article 89 of Regulation No 233/2017 and Commission Delegated Regulation (EU) 2015/1555, cf. Rules No 506/2017.